MicrosoftDocs/security/privileged-access-workstations/privileged-access-devices.md

 ![Workflow to acquire and deploy a secure workstation](./media/privileged-access-devices/secure-workstation-deployment-flow.png)

-This solution relies on core security capabilities in the Windows 10 operating system, Microsoft Defender for Endpoint, Azure Active Directory, and Microsoft InTune.
+This solution relies on core security capabilities in the Windows 10 operating system, Microsoft Defender for Endpoint, Microsoft Entra ID, and Microsoft InTune.

 ## Who benefits from a secure workstation?